Last post: Nov 20, 2020

 CUSTOMS INTERMEDIARY – recommended

-• Calculate UK import tariffs
+- Calculate UK import tariffs

 Any goods coming into the UK will be subject to duty.
 The UK has published its proposed UK Global Tariff which provides levies by product – simplified with rounding down when compared to EU tariff.
-This will help you understand what payments are due, manage your cashflow and consider passing on the charge to your eventual customer.
+This will help you understand what payments are due, manage your cashflow and consider passing on the charge to your eventual customer. - Apply for a Duty Deferment account

 You will need a Duty Deferment account to allow you to postpone duty payments till the end of the month of importation.
 This is then settled by Direct Debit from your bank account.
 You may also use this for VAT if you wish to defer – this is an alternative to Postponed Accounting.
 HMRC is dropping the requirement for a comprehensive guarantee to enable more businesses to benefit.

-• Ensure your EU exporter is ready
+- Ensure your EU exporter is ready

 You will need to check that the EU exporter, if it is not you, is ready.
 This includes them having an EU EORI number, obtained any EU export licenses and submitted export declarations in the country of the goods' departure.

-• Moving the goods – paperwork and import taxes
+– paperwork and

 If you have deferred the customs declarations, you must first update your own import records ready for when you do complete the declarations (1 July 2021 deadline).
 Then complete the supplementary declaration – or have your customs intermediary do so.